Camox Birdie Updates

 Stability at Speed

-The Black Crows do not evade the ever-present tip-flap, which is the nemesis of so many all-mountain, tip-rockered skis.
-The Camox Birdie is less stable at high speeds as a result.
-When the snow is soft, the Camox Birdies can hold an edge, but the moment the snow becomes more firmly packed, slick, or chalky, they tend to slip out of line and chatter.
-Our testers also hypothesized that the Camox Birdie does not have a very progressive flex pattern.
+The Camox Birdie does not evade the ever-present tip-flap, which is the nemesis of so many all-mountain, tip-rockered skis, and is less stable at high speeds as a result.
+When the snow is soft, the Camox Birdie can hold an edge, but the moment the snow becomes more firmly packed, slick, or chalky, it tends to slip out of line and chatter.
+Our testers also hypothesized that it does not have a very progressive flex pattern.
 In other words, it is stiff in strange places, and it can feel difficult to get the ski to bend and engage with the snow.
 Much heavier skiers may have better luck.

 Carving

-Just by eyeing up their shape, you know the Camox Birdies are not going to be an ideal carving ski, but they can be directed to arc a clean 18m radius turn.
+Just by eyeing up the ski's shape, you know the Camox Birdie is not going to be an ideal carving ski, but it can be directed to arc a clean 18m radius turn.
 As in other types of terrain and turns, we found you need to move your weight to the outside ski early, or it doesn't want to make the turn that you do.
-We also noticed that their flex pattern makes it difficult to bend the ski when and where we wanted to.
+We also noticed that the flex pattern makes it difficult to bend the ski when and where we wanted to.

-On the wider side of our all-mountain category, at 97mm underfoot, the Camox Birdie doesn't feel particularly quick edge-to-edge.
-In addition, they prefer more of a smeared turn to an edged arc.
-If you're someone who loves to rail down tracks on firmer snow, the Rossignol Soul 7 HD is a better option.
+On the wider side of our all-mountain category at 97mm underfoot, the Camox Birdie doesn't feel particularly quick edge-to-edge.
+In addition, it prefers more of a smeared turn to an edged arc.

 Powder

-With a wider waist and significantly rockered tips, the Black Crows are very much at home in powder.
-You can imagine yourself as a French ripper chick, soaring through the fresh in Chamonix, where these birdies were made to fly.
-They managed to stay afloat even in some of the tougher, heartier Sierra snow.
+With a wider waist and significantly rockered tips, this Black Crow model is very much at home in powder.
+You can imagine yourself as a French ripper chick, soaring through the fresh in Chamonix, where this birdie was made to fly.
+It managed to stay afloat even in some of the tougher, heartier Sierra snow.

 Even our testers who were unaccustomed to this ski shape had to admit that it performed well in the deep stuff.
 There is still a tendency for the tips to diverge slightly, which is tricky to mediate in the powder, where we're trying to be more two-footed.
 Overall, however, when the snow was falling, we were very happy cruising over the surface on these hot pink beasts.